dinocroco/2d_rpg/README.md

 Server has to be running before clients connect to it.
 Game will automatically save players' progress.

+Game setup:
 For setting up your player name, password and server IP edit file "clientData.txt" as follows:
 *First line - your player name
 *Second line - your password.
 Server will use combination of name and password to check if there is a saved player with that information.
 (This information will be shared with all players).
 *Third line - server IP.

 Example:
 MyPlayerName
 MyPlaintextPassword
 127.0.0.1